-Two years ago, the SMPS board of directors assessed our previous strategic planning efforts.
-We are happy to report the core components of that plan are complete.
-This includes revamping the Build Business conference, publishing the SMPS Body of Knowledge (aka, Markendium), developing online learning tools, increasing our visibility and participation with allied organizations, and better aligning the Society and the SMPS Foundation toward a common purpose and intertwined operations (“One SMPS”).
+In 2017, the SMPS board of directors assessed our previous strategic planning efforts, and we are happy to report the core components of that plan are complete.
+This included revamping the Build Business conference, publishing the SMPS Body of Knowledge (known as Markendium), and developing online learning tools.
+We also increased our visibility and participation with allied organizations, and better aligned the Society, our chapters, and the SMPS Foundation toward a common purpose and intertwined operations (a culture of “One SMPS”).

-As a 45 year-old organization that counts nearly 7,200 professionals as members, we cannot rest on our laurels.
-The decision to participate in SMPS is different for everyone and members demand a return for their investment.
+Found in 1973, our organization today counts more than 7,000 professionals as members, and we cannot rest on our laurels.
+The decision to participate in SMPS is different for everyone, and members and their employers demand a return for their investment.
 We know people don’t have the same amount of time as in the past, expectations are different and ever-increasing, and we can take advantage of new opportunities with advancing technologies.

-Therefore, over the last two years, we connected with members, chapter leaders, and other stakeholders to explore professional, educational, and social needs and wants, as well as impressions of the Society.
-Along with other market research and input from business consultants, the board of directors approved in June our strategic plan for the next triennium.
-It is a plan that correlates closely with our vision of Business Transformed Through Marketing Leadership and strengthens our relevancy.
-SMPS will integrate our strategic plan into the organization’s workflow, ensuring that it is connected to programs and resources.
-This plan doesn’t address everything that SMPS does, but it is a heavy lift to further our mission and vision.
+Therefore, we connected with members, chapter leaders, and other stakeholders to explore professional, educational, and social needs and wants, as well as impressions of the Society.
+Along with other market research and input from business consultants, the board of directors approved a strategic plan for the next triennium.
+It’s a plan that correlates closely with our vision of Business Transformed Through Marketing Leadership and strengthens our relevancy.
+SMPS will integrate our strategic plan into the organization’s workflow, ensuring that it’s connected to programs and resources.
+This plan doesn’t address everything that SMPS does, but it’s a heavy lift to further our mission and vision.

 Objective No. 1: